MARITIME TOURISM · Bluefleet

 • 04The website did not match how users decide

-04 · What changed in the system
+04 · What shifted in the system

 Five shifts in the system.